Chelsea's Guro Reiten says beating Arsenal to WSL crown would 'mean everything' as title race hots up

 "Sometimes when you lose, you realise how much you want to make sure it doesn't happen again.
 We've had that feeling twice this year, and we've got to show we've learned from it and win the rest of the games this season."

-Reiten's raft of appearances this season mean two and a half years after swapping native Norway for Cobham, the 27-year-old is in line for her 50th WSL game when Tottenham visit.
+Reiten's raft of appearances this season mean two and a half years after swapping native Norway for Cobham, the 27-year-old is in line for her 50th WSL game this wekend.

 Although it may not mean much to the midfielder herself, it is a sign of the consistency she has provided her club that if she is selected and Chelsea win, she will become the joint-most successful player in WSL history across their first 50 games, with her 39 wins taking her level with Arsenal duo Lia Walti and Vivianne Miedema.